Builder68/OpenEarlyMacsRAMexpansion/README.md

 • Solder jumpers to select among three memory size configurations (1MB, 2MB, or 4MB).

-• Auxiliary board can be set via a DIP switch to disable the expansion board, restoring the original configuration.
+• Auxiliary board can be set to disable the expansion board, restoring the original configuration.

 • No extensions or other software are required, and the Mac recognizes all the configured RAM at startup.

 ## WHAT YOU NEED